awhyang/wikifortune/README.md

 <br/>
 <br/>

-      wikifortune corydoras _r_ lambda_calculusarea of distribution of the family, except for Panama where Corydoras is not present.
+      wikifortune corydoras _r_ lambda_calculus
+      area of distribution of the family, except for Panama where Corydoras is not present.
 Corydoras species are distributed in South America where found east....
       More: https://en.wikipedia.org/wiki/corydoras

       Kriška Vas (pronounced [ˈkɾiːʃka ˈʋaːs]; Slovene: Kriška vas, in older sources also Križna Vas, German: Kreuzdorf) is a village south of Višnja Gora in....